Iran will take steps next month to curb short-notice IAEA inspections - official | Headlines

 Iran will take steps next month to curb short-notice IAEA inspections - official

-Iran threatened on Tuesday to block short-notice inspections of its nuclear facilities by the United Nations atomic agency as it presses Washington to reverse economic sanctions imposed on Tehran.
+Iran threatened on Tuesday to block short-notice inspections of its nuclear facilities, demanding Washington reverse economic sanctions before it returns to compliance with a nuclear deal that President Joe Biden aims to restore.

-Former U.S. President Donald Trump pulled Washington out of Iran's 2015 nuclear pact with world powers in 2018 and reimposed U.S. sanctions that had been lifted under it, prompting Tehran to violate its conditions.
-President Joe Biden, who took office last week, has said the United States will rejoin the pact (JCPOA) if Tehran resumes strict compliance.
+Biden, who took office last week, aims to reverse a decision by his predecessor Donald Trump to pull out of the 2015 agreement between Iran and world powers.
+The agreement lifted sanctions on Iran in return for curbs to Iran's nuclear programme, but after Trump quit and reimposed sanctions, Iran violated its conditions.
+Biden says Tehran should return to compliance before sanctions are lifted; Iran wants the sanctions lifted first.

-The accord requires Tehran to implement an Additional Protocol, which provides inspectors with wide-ranging access to information on Iran's nuclear activities and the ability to inspect any site it deems necessary to verify that those activities are peaceful.
-In what appeared a display of brinkmanship, Iranian government spokesman Ali Rabiei said the first steps to restrict inspections related to the Additional Protocol would begin in the first week of the Iranian month of Esfand, which starts on Feb.
+Under the accord, the International Atomic Energy Agency was given wide-ranging access to gather information on Iran's nuclear activities, including the right to demand short-notice inspections of any site it deems necessary.
+Iranian government spokesman Ali Rabiei said the first steps to restrict those inspections would begin in the week from Feb.
 19.

 "Our law is very clear regarding this issue," he told a televised news conference.
 "But it does not mean Iran will stop other inspections by the International Atomic Energy Agency."
 Iran's hardline-dominated parliament passed a law in December that obliges the government to harden its nuclear stance if U.S. sanctions are not lifted in two months.

-The official did not give a sequencing on how a lifting of sanctions during a return to compliance would work, but said the French and U.S. administrations were clear on what needed to be done and how.
+The official did not spell out how a lifting of sanctions during a return to compliance would work, but said the French and U.S. administrations were clear on what needed to be done.
+(Additional reporting by Polina Devitt in Moscow, Writing by Parisa Hafezi; Editing by Angus MacSwan, William Maclean and Peter Graff)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)